This QR code startup just raised $5 million led by Coatue to make one-click shopping ubiquitous – TechCrunch

 Now, a 10-person startup founded by JD Maresco, who previously cofounded the public safety app Citizen, says it plans to make it a lot easier for retailers who sell directly to their customers to make re-ordering their products just as fast and simple through its QR codes.
 Indeed, Maresco’s new startup, Batch, is already working with numerous products and brands that use Shopify, promising their customers “one-tap checkout” when it’s time to reorder an item as long as the retailer has slapped one of Batch’s codes on their items or incorporated the codes directly into their packaging.

-For now, New York-based Batch works by using Apple’s App Clip technology, a lightweight version of an app that saves people from having to download and install an app before using it.
+For the moment, New York-based Batch is wholly reliant on Apple’s App Clip technology, which produces a lightweight version of an app to save people from having to download and install it before using it.
 (Users can instead load just a small part of an app on demand, and when they’re done, the App Clip disappears.)

 But Maresco — whose company just raised $5 million in seed funding led by Coatue, with participation from Alexis Ohanian’s Seven Seven Six, Weekend Fund, and the Chainsmokers, among others — says Batch will eventually work on both iOS and Android phones.
 We talked with him yesterday to learn more about its ambitions to make the physical world “instantly shoppable.”
 Our chat has been edited lightly for length and clarity.